rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 Just compare our brain ability to process many things in parallel.
 Right now we are reading, listening and probably regulating our hormonal levels at the same time.

 For thinking, the brain limits itself, no parallelism is possible.
 Every sound must be sequenced, one after the other.
-It requires a great deal of focus, memory activation, logic and energy.
+It requires a great deal of focus, memory, logic and energy.

-In our modern times, with our excessive level of stimulus (media, computers, telephones),  at the end we are drained, exhausted.
+As an adult, if you think all the time, you will be exhausted.
+Like a mental marathon runner.

+One sound after the other.